assist-iot/assist-iot-documentation/docs/source/verticals/cybersecurity/cybersecurity_monitoring_enabler.rst

     shell running in a container, changes to persistent volumes or images, and other possible threats.

+- **Containers Security**

 ***************
 User guide
 ***************

-Cybersecurity monitoring **SIEM** server will implement a restful API to manage monitoring server basic configuration and cybersecurity agents connected.
+Cybersecurity monitoring **SIEM** (Security information and event management) server will implement a restful API to manage monitoring server basic configuration and cybersecurity agents connected.

 +--------+------------------------------------------------------------------+------------------------------------------------------------------------+
 | METHOD |                            ENDPOINT                              |          DESCRIPTION                                                   |